dan-marius/Channe_Video_Playlist/README.md

-# YouTube Channel Video Playlist Access
+# Channel Video Playlist Access

 A Firefox addon that provides quick access to YouTube channel videos as a playlist with one click.